The best snorkeling spots in the world (2025 update)

 Raja Ampat, West Papua, Indonesia

-Why it’s unique: the area has incredible marine biodiversity and is home to three-quarters of the world’s known coral species
+Why it’s unique: Incredible marine biodiversity—75% of the world’s coral species

 Places to stay: Misool Eco Resort, Tabari Dive Lodge, Agusta Eco Resort